devjgm/sumcol/README.md

 ```

 Yuck.
 That has numbers, and non-numbers.
 Luckily, `sumcol` will easily handle
 this!
-It quietly ignores non-numbes treating them as if they're a `0`.
-So let's see what answer we get:
+It quietly ignores non-numbers treating them as if they're a `0`.
+So
+let's see what answer we get:

 ```console
 $ objdump -h target/release/sumcol | sumcol -f3